Hall scores twice as Devils beat Blue Jackets 5-1

 The Blue Jackets bumbled through a pair of power plays in the first period, their first in three games since before the All-Star break.

+''They've got the best power play in the league, so it could have been a different story early,'' Schneider said. ''But our penalty killers came up huge.''

-The Devils went up 2-1 1:49 into the second.
+The Devils went up 2-1 at 1:49 into the second.
 Josefson got his first goal of the season when he redirected Andy Greene's wrist shot into the net.
 Zajac got a power-play goal with 1:02 left when he tapped in a rebound off Bobrovsky's pads.

 The Blue Jackets got a short-handed goal with 8:25 left in the game.
 Calvert got a slick pass from William Karlsson from the back wall and drilled it in from the slot.